 - National Park Mljet Full Day Boat Trip from Dubrovnik

 There were two shops I found during my Dubrovnik city break that I really liked:

 House of Nature: The saleswoman here was both quite knowledgeable and quite persuasive so before I knew it, I had purchased body lotion, cleanser, a face mask, and two different types of facial moisturizers.
 All natural products and great smelling too.
 The shop sells primarily beauty products.

 Medusa: This little shop sells much more than beauty products but that’s what I focused on here, picking up more moisturizer an cleansers.
 I didn’t pay much attention to anything else in the shop unfortunately!

-I stayed at the very centrally located Hotel Pucic Palace.
+I stayed at the VERY centrally located Hotel Pucic Palace.
+RIGHT in the middle of the old town, which I think makes it the best place to stay in Dubrovnik.
 I loved the staff and the breakfast but the room — particularly the bed and bedding — was perhaps a little more basic than I anticipated.
 (Although the copper bathtub in the bathroom was gorgeous.)
 With just a few small changes, this could totally be a five star property.
 (Right now, I’d personally class it as 3.5 stars.)
-That being said, if you are after atmosphere and if you want to stay in the Dubrovnik old town, you should definitely stay here.
+That being said, if you are after atmosphere and if you want to stay in the Dubrovnik old town right in the middle of the action, you should definitely stay here.
+It is SUPREMELY convenient to everything.
 Wooden beams, antique furniture galore.